Beekeeping Introductory Day

 Second Year course

 Members who have completed the Beginners Course normally go on to the Second Year Course which is held annually alongside the Beginners Course.
 This is for people who already have bees, and it supports new beekeepers and those who are interested in sitting the BBKA Basic Examination.
-The course lasts 12 weeks.
-The cost in 2019 is £75 if you have succesfully completed the Beginners Course; otherwise £150.
+The course lasts 6 weeks.
+The cost in 2021 is £60 for those who have succesfully completed the Beginners Course.

 The BBKA Basic Examination

 The Basic Assessment covers all the basic things which all beekeepers should know.
 The syllabus covers the basic skills and understanding of the craft.
 It covers the understanding of how bees interact with the rest of nature and how they are looked after, swarming and diseases together with the practical skills needed to handle bees and to interpret what you see happening in a hive.
 Click here for details